Royal Bank of Scotland: Branch closures

 In 2010, Royal Bank of Scotland promised not to close bank branches where they were the last in town.
-In 2014, Royal Bank of Scotland changed direction, and closed 44 branches that are the last in town, as branch transactions had fallen by 30% over the last four years.
+In 2014, Royal Bank of Scotland changed direction and closed 44 branches which were the last in town, as branch transactions had fallen by 30% over the last four years.

 Royal Bank of Scotland will close 259 more branches across Britain in its latest round of cuts as customers shift to online banking.